paigeweber13/fine-hardware-visualization/docs/usage.md

 information will be useful while trying to determine if the reported performance matches what you expect.

+To control where this function stores the json, use the environment variable `FHV_OUTPUT`.
+For instance, if you're running the program `convolution`, you could issue the command `FHV_OUTPUT=convolution.json ./convolution`.

+# Create a Visualization

+To create a visualization, you must first measure some code and generate a json by calling [resultsToJson](#resultstojsonparam_string).
+After that, simply run `fhv -v ./path/to/perfmon_output.json`.
+An `.svg` diagram will be created in the same directory as the json.

 # Advanced Usage and notes

 Region names must not have spaces.